nitesh5695smilebots/Django_Ecommerce/README.md

   - Completeness.
 - Please ask us for any hurdle in your problem assignment.

-<b>Note: <b> please use sqlite databse and tables should be relate to other tables.
+<b>Note: <b> please use sqlite database and tables should be relate to other tables.